Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Proof of Theorem

-which is the claim. \end{proof} \begin{rem} {A careful inspection of the proof shows that we can let $\sigma$ be a multiindex {referring to an hierarchically sparse blocks itself}.
-Then, it suffices that the compression matrix $A$ has a $\sigma$-\emph{Hi}RIP instead (where $\sigma$ is understood as a tuple of sparsities) to arrive at the analogous result. } It is hence only a notational effort to extend the above results to the case where the signal $b$ is not only sparse, but hierarchichally sparse. \end{rem}
+which is the claim. \end{proof} \begin{remark} {A careful inspection of the proof shows that we can let $\sigma$ be a multiindex {referring to a hierarchically sparse structure itself}.
+Then, it suffices that the compression matrix $A$ has a $\sigma$-\emph{Hi}RIP instead (where $\sigma$ is understood as a tuple of sparsities) to arrive at the analogous result. } It is hence only a notational effort to extend the above results to the case where the signal $b$ is not only sparse, but hierarchically sparse.
+In the same manner, what follows should also be generalizable to the multilevel setting.
+We have chosen to stay in the bilevel regime mainly to increase readability. \end{remark}